snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/link-click/index.md

 Link clicks are tracked as self describing events.
 Each link click event captures the link’s href attribute.
 The event also has fields for the link’s id, classes, and target (where the linked document is opened, such as a new tab or new window).

-Link click tracking need only be enabled once, all link elements will be updated .
-Use this method once and the tracker will add click event listeners to all link elements.
-TODO

 [Here](https://github.com/snowplow/iglu-central/blob/master/schemas/com.snowplowanalytics.snowplow/link_click/jsonschema/1-0-1) is the JSON schema for a link click event.

 Link click events are **automatically tracked** once configured.